nush16/T3A2-A/readme.md

 ## Nice to haves:

-We're also considering that beyond developing the online appointment appli for a specific GP centre, we could expand it into a location-based GP clinic search application including extra functionalities such as geolocation services, customized search filters and appointment booking with multiple clinics.
+We're also considering that beyond developing the online appointment app for a specific GP centre, we could expand it into a location-based GP clinic search application including extra functionalities such as geolocation services, customized search filters and appointment booking with multiple clinics.

 -